MeadowView Condo Development

 How does a community land trust work?

-Homes sell to qualifying households for a below-market rate with a ground lease that limits the appreciation owners will receive at resale.
-When owners move, they must sell their home to a qualified household or to the community land trust at a predetermined, affordable price.
-When locals purchase in MeadowView, they know the maximum appreciation percentage they may receive annually for the period that they own their home.
-This model allows households priced out of expensive housing markets to purchase, benefiting from limited appreciation and housing stability, while ensuring that the investment to create affordable housing remains in the community in perpetuity.
+Homes resell to qualifying households for a below-market rate with a ground lease that limits the appreciation owners will receive at resale.
+When locals purchase in MeadowView, they earn 2% appreciation per year.
+This model allows households priced out of expensive markets to buy a home, benefiting from limited appreciation and housing stability while ensuring the homes remain affordable in perpetuity.

 Who can purchase these units?